 Creating Accessible Hybrid and Virtual Classrooms

 Create an environment for all students that allows them to succeed in a remote or hybrid classroom.
 This session will introduce high impact strategies that foster a successful and productive learning environment for all students, with additional considerations for students with disabilities.
-This session will also introduce strategies for: (1) helping students access digital content in a virtual environment, including applying principles of Universal Design for Learning (UDL), (2) accessibility
+This session will also introduce strategies for: (1) helping students access digital content in a virtual environment, (2) accessibility features to help students access the virtual classroom successfully.

 Students With Disabilities - Session 3

 This session will familiarize participants with the High Leverage Practices for students with disabilities that help overcome their barriers to remote learning.
 Participants will have the opportunity to assess their current practice and create a plan to address areas of need.

 Providing Remote Specially Designed Instruction for Students with Severe Disabilities

 Tailoring specially designed instruction for remote learning is especially challenging for students with severe disabilities.
 Parents and families have become conduits to teaching and learning for these students.
 In this session, we will focus on six steps to moving forward with remote instruction for students with severe disabilities.